9 Best Off-the-Beaten-Path Southern Getaways

 The funky college town that produced bands like R.E.M. and the B-52s has a personality all its own, which is evident in the quirky shops and restaurants of its Victorian downtown streets.
 The racks at Dynamite Clothing are a vintage lover’s dream, while midcentury furniture enthusiasts might prefer the digs at Starlite Showroom.
 If shopping isn’t your thing, grab a peanut butter, banana, and bacon doughnut at Ike & Jane Café, bring your drinks into a movie at independent movie house Ciné, then grab dinner at The National, acclaimed chef Hugh Acheson’s Southern-Mediterranean hybrid.
 But music is the real draw here.
 Catch a live act at Georgia Theater, an Athens institution, then end your evening with the locals at Normal Bar.

 Oenophiles and historians will find plenty to love in C-ville, as the locals lovingly call it.
 The revolutionary vines of Thomas Jefferson’s Monticello have given way to more than thirty regional wineries where terraced hills of grapes resemble a miniature Napa Valley.
 Raise a glass of petit verdot at King Family Vineyards; the renowned Octagon blend is the order of the day at Barboursville Vineyards.
 Once you’ve exhausted your palate for reds, sample French small plates and let the bartender pick your poison at craft-cocktail den The Alley Light.
 But save room for dinner: C&O Restaurant serves farm-fresh French comfort food in a historic dining room overlooking its namesake rail lines.
 In the morning, fortify yourself with the Texas-style breakfast tacos at Brazos, then ride along the winding roads of Skyline Drive to see Shenandoah National Park in all its splendor.

-- 8 Cool Things to do in Santa Fe
+- The Coolest Things to do in Santa Fe